fomaad/OMC-SafetyShield-With-Uncertainty/README.md

-## Ensuring Decision-making Safety in Autonomous Driving Through Online Model Checking
+## Robust Decision-Making Safety for Autonomous Driving under Observation Uncertainty via Online Model Checking

-A safety shield for AI-driven Autonomous Driving (AD) based on Online Model checking is developed.
+A safety shield for AI-driven Autonomous Driving (AD) with Observation (Perception) Uncertainty is developed based on Online Model checking.

 In this repository, you can find: